-Sarah is also a member of PRAXXIS, a feminist architectural research collective with Helen Aston, Emily Crompton, and Kat Timmins.
+PRAXXIS, has grown out of a feminist architectural research collective with Helen Aston, Emily Crompton and Kat Timmins.
 PRAXXIS has three key aims...
 Inspire: be a woman centred and woman led organisation with an open, honest, supportive and transparent working practice .
 Challenge: be a learning organisation encouraging creativity and the sharing of knowledges through engagement, participation and partnership to promote inclusive design.
 Impact: influence the built environment professions using our voices to value diversity and champion equality.